ShaneCurcuru/whyilovetheasf/about.md

           <h4 class="mdl-card__title-text">Do you love Apache?</h4>
         </div>
         <div class="mdl-card__supporting-text">
-          This is Shane's website about Why I Love The ASF.
+          This is a website by <span itemscope itemtype="http://schema.org/Person" itemprop="author"><span itemprop="name">Shane Curcuru</span></span> about Why I Love The ASF.
 It is an unofficial resource with useful pointers and humorous stories about how Apache really works, and is a companion to my essay-focused
           <a href="http://communityovercode.com/">Community Over Code</a> blog.
           For more great Apache pointers, see the <a href="http://community.apache.org/">Community Development project</a>.
         </div>